UnnatiDutt/Data-Stream-Anamoly-Detection/README.md

+Steps To run :
+1. Install basic requirements
+2. Paste the dataset in the data folder and make sure to rename its colume name   (which contains the data) to "value"
+3. Navigate THroud the project directory in Command Prompt or COde editor then run python main.py

 Algorithm used for Anomaly Detection : ISOLATION FOREST

 The Isolation Forest algorithm is an unsupervised machine learning algorithm used for anomaly detection.
 It is particularly effective in identifying outliers or anomalies in a dataset.